Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Against the Rams, Brate has averaged 31.3 receiving yards per game over his three career matchups, 14.8 more than his over/under for Sunday's game.
+- Brate has averaged 31.3 receiving yards per game over his three career matchups against the Rams, 13.8 more than his over/under in Sunday's game.

-- Brate has caught a touchdown pass versus the Rams once, but did not have multiple TDs in that game.
+- In three matchups, Brate has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Rams.

 Recent Performances